Check out this: Alibaba Group Holding Limited (BABA) could be on the verge of a big rally

-Alibaba Group Holding Limited (NYSE: BABA) is -3.14% lower on its value in year-to-date trading and has touched a low of $189.53 and a high of $319.32 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The BABA stock was last observed hovering at around $230.57 in the last trading session, with the day’s loss setting it -5.15% off its average median price target of $2124.32 for the next 12 months.
-It is also 91.53% off the consensus price target high of $2662.06 offered by 56 analysts, but current levels are 86.06% higher than the price target low of $1616.75 for the same period.
+Alibaba Group Holding Limited (NYSE: BABA) is 3.94% higher on its value in year-to-date trading and has touched a low of $189.53 and a high of $319.32 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The BABA stock was last observed hovering at around $244.01 in the last trading session, with the day’s loss setting it -2.12% off its average median price target of $2088.50 for the next 12 months.
+It is also 90.48% off the consensus price target high of $2542.06 offered by 56 analysts, but current levels are 85.04% higher than the price target low of $1616.75 for the same period.

 The 2021 Backdoor Crypto Portfolio (free)